-A short bus ride away is the Ricoh Arena, home to the Sky Blues – Coventry City Football Club – which was one of the 2012 Olympic venues.
-The Ricoh Arena is also one of the UK’s foremost concert venues, recently hosting among others Take That, Coldplay, The Kings of Leon and of course Coventry’s own band The Enemy.
+A short bus ride away is the Ricoh Arena, home to the Coventry City Football Club and Wasps Rugby Club, which was one of the 2012 Olympic venues.
+The Ricoh Arena is also one of the UK’s foremost concert venues, recently hosting among others Rihanna, Take That, Coldplay, Kings of Leon and Oasis.

 Arts and culture

 In the city centre the Belgrade Theatre and Herbert Art Gallery and Museum are cultural gems for art, drama, dance and music.
 The Coventry Transport Museum has world's largest collection of British road transport located in its birthplace, and offering everything from 'bone shaking' cycles to land speed record cars.
 Coventry’s glorious 20th century cathedral, with stunning 1950s art and architecture, rising above the stark ruins of the medieval cathedral destroyed by German air raids in 1940, provides a unique backdrop to the University campus.

 Coventry has a well-established and diverse music scene.
 As well as the Ricoh Arena, the Kasbah nightclub regularly hosts top acts including local band The Enemy as well as artists such as Bastille, Foxes, The Pigeon Detectives and Grandmaster Flash.
 Soon they will host Fatman Scoop.
 Smaller venues include Taylor Johns which feature new, up-and-coming bands.
 The Godiva Festival is the Midlands' biggest family music festival – and it's free!
 The Coventry Jazz Festival takes place in May in venues across the city, including the Belgrade Theatre and Warwick Arts Centre.
 The festival has featured international jazz stars Hugh Masekela and Randy Brecker and Jools Holland and his Rhythm and Blues Orchestra.